emanuelefirmani/get-git-english/docs/internal.rst

 .. figure:: img/commit.png

-As you have probably guessed, a ``commit`` is nothing else that an element of the key/value database chiave/valore, whose key is a SHA1, as for all other objects, and whose value is a pointer to the project's ``tree`` , that is its key (together with some other information, like creation date, comment and author).
+As you have probably guessed, a ``commit`` is nothing more than an item of the key/value database, whose key is a SHA1, as for all other objects, and whose value is a pointer to the project's ``tree`` , that is its key (together with some other information, like creation date, comment and author).
 In the end it's not that much complicated, isn't it?

 So, the ``commit`` is the present photography of the file system.

 Now type